 Royal Berkey Water Filter

-One of our best-selling filters of the Berkey line of products is the Royal Berkey Water Filter.
-Indeed, this can be used by medium to large-sized families.
+One of our best-selling Berkey filters is the Royal Berkey Water Filter.
+It is suitable for medium—to large-sized families.

-Indeed, with the Royal Berkey gravity water filter, one can have safe drinking water free from radiological contaminants.
+Indeed, the Royal Berkey gravity water filter provides safe drinking water free from radiological contaminants.

 The product's storage capacity is 3.25 gallons or around 12.3 liters.
 It can serve about 2 to 4 people daily.

-Meanwhile, the product's flow rate can be 15.1 per hour.
-It can accommodate two Black Berkey Water Filters plus the two chambers (upper and lower chamber).
-However, it can be configured to have four filters to protect the drinking water from other chemicals.
+The product's flow rate is 15.1 per hour.
+It can accommodate two Black Berkey Water Filters plus two chambers (upper and lower chambers).
+However, it can also be configured to have four filters to protect drinking water from other chemicals.

 Berkey Light Water Filter

-Another great solution to eliminate the radiological contaminants is using our Berkey Light Water Filter.
-This product has a water capacity of 2.75 gallons or 10.4 liters of water.
-It also features two Black Berkey Water filters.
+Another great solution to eliminating radiological contaminants is our Berkey Light Water Filter.
+This product has a capacity of 2.75 gallons (10.4 liters) and features two Black Berkey Water filters.

-This product is made of non-BPA and non-BPS copolyester.
-With this, you are assured that no water can leach inside.
+This product is made of a non-BPA and non-BPS copolyester, ensuring no water can leach inside.

-It can cater to 1 to 5 people each day.
-It can serve around 100 to 200 people when fully configured, especially during emergencies.
+It can accommodate 1 to 5 people daily and, when fully configured, can serve around 200 people, especially during emergencies.

 Conclusion